Change that leads to better lives

 It can be used from school year 8 or 9 as part of the school curriculum.
 It could also be used by a job coach within a supported employment organisation.

 The vocational profile will capture details of where someone lives and who they live with, information that helps us understand what support a person might need to get a job.
 It helps to identify areas for development such as learning how to travel independently, telling the time and using money.
-In the new Preparing for Adulthood vocational profile, the questions in section 4 are specifically designed to gauge what support a person might need in the workplace.
+In the Preparing for Adulthood new vocational profile, the questions in section 4 are specifically designed to gauge what support a person might need in the workplace.

 Doing vocational profile is an opportunity to find out what a young person is interested in, what their skills and talents are and it is a way of opening doors to what is possible.
 It should be a motivating conversation not one that leaves young people feeling they cannot succeed.